merlinmann/wisdom/wisdom.md

 - Everybody is doing the best they can each day.
 Even though what they can do is rarely enough.
 - To entertain a child, it helps to know which things delight them and which things terrify them.
-- Related: Most kids can be surprisingly entertained by your making them just a little bit terrified.
+- Related: most kids can be surprisingly entertained by your making them just a little bit terrified.
 - Pay attention to the times of day when you tend to have the most and the least energy.
 Schedule your future days accordingly.
 - You have no more than about 40 contiguous hours in which to "catch up" on sleep.
 Viz. you can't use Saturday morning to refill on sleep you missed last Monday night.
-- Related: You definitely need more sleep.
+- Related: you definitely need more sleep.
 - Maybe almost never say anything about how someone looks ever.
-- Related: If you *are* commenting on how someone looks, only ever compliment them on a thing that they have chosen.
+- Related: if you *are* commenting on how someone looks, only ever compliment them on a thing that they have chosen.
-- Relatedly related: But, yeah, maybe still almost never say anything about how someone looks ever.
+- Relatedly related: but, yeah, maybe still almost never say anything about how someone looks ever.
 - Whenever someone insufferable keeps finding a way to mention specific large amounts of money they've spent, you may wish to respond by saying, "Wow!
 That is a ***lot*** of money!"
 You may also wish to keep saying this until they leave.
 (Thanks, Chris C.)
 - If you feel uncomfortable in small talk situations, first ensure you're doing a *really* good job of listening.
 No, like: actually listening instead of thinking about how uncomfortable you are about being in the conversation.
-- Related: Great listeners ask good questions.
+- Related: great listeners ask good questions.
 "And what year was that?" and "Wow, did that feel really weird at the time?" and "Yikes, was that as terrible as it sounds?" are the sorts of things humans ask one another when they're actively listening to what someone is saying.
 - Before you move out of a house or an apartment, consider hiding a friendly note to the future tenants.
 Future tenants love finding friendly hidden notes.

 ----

 - Summon a memory you dislike, and then consider how you might feel different about it tomorrow if you weren't ashamed about it.
 Then, consider not feeling ashamed about it.
 - Learn about Chesterton's Fence.
 Then, actively resist altering a given situation before you understand the reasons why it's remained unchanged for so long.
 (Thanks, G. K. C.)
-- Related: Bruce Lee said the "snap" of a punch should happen *behind* the target.
-So, if or when you *do* decide to change something, change the shit out of it.
-Because, you get almost zero points for a perfectly executed punch that snapped before the target.
-Because, yeah, that's so not a perfect punch.
-- Relatedly related: Read the room.
+- Relatedly related: always read the room.
 When entering any new situation, be practically invisible and absolutely non-assertive until you can gauge what happened before you arrived—and how it likely felt.
 - Generally avoid clothing that's more interesting than you are.
 - Any noun can be made a lot funnier by placing the word "prescription" in front of it.
 - Try not to guess too much about other people's motivations.
 Yes: even when you can easily imagine what they are guessing about yours.